jtpio/jupytercon-2023-jupyterlite/index.md

 # What's next

 - Update JupyterLite to JupyterLab 4 and Notebook 7
-- Improvements to the Emscripten Forge toolchain
+- Improvements to the Emscripten Forge toolchain and packages
 - Improvements to the Xeus Python kernel:
   - Install packages at runtime
   - Install packages from PyPI